Tenant Buyouts: Your Absolute Bottom Line

 Are you young enough?

-Pursuant to Rent Ordinance §37.9C, as of this writing tenants, regardless of age, are entitled to $4,941.00 apiece up to three tenants or $14,742.00 per unit, if they have been in the unit for a year or more.
+Pursuant to Rent Ordinance §37.9C, as of this writing tenants, regardless of age, are entitled to $5,890.00 apiece up to three tenants or $17,670.00 per unit, if they have been in the unit for a year or more.
 In San Francisco we recognize that children are tenants and we pay them if they are evicted in a no-fault eviction.
 We also pay families with minor children an extra $3,927.00.
 Ellis eviction relocation payments are $5,894.63 per tenant up to $17,683.86 for three tenants.
 Landlords used to argue that children were not entitled to relocation payments under the Ellis Act and their argument were affirmed in Danger Panda v.
 Launiu.
 However, the Board of Supervisors rewrote the law to affirm that children are tenants entitled to relocation payments.

 Are you disabled enough?

-Without getting into a complex analysis of disability law, a person who has a physical or mental impairment that substantially limits one or more major life activities, will usually be entitled to an additional relocation payment of $3,295.00.
-For Ellis Act, $3296.96.
+Without getting into a complex analysis of disability law, a person who has a physical or mental impairment that substantially limits one or more major life activities, will usually be entitled to an additional relocation payment of $3,927.00, for Ellis Act,$3,929.74.
 Additionally disabled persons are entitled to a one-year notice to vacate for an Ellis eviction.

 If you receive SSI or SSA disability or are disabled within the meaning of the SSI disability standards you will be completely protected from an OMI eviction if you have lived in the unit for more than ten years.
 If you are catastrophically ill and have been living in your unit for five years you are also protected.

 The Ellis Act is California’s upraised middle finger to tenants.
 It doesn’t give a rat’s ass how old or disabled you are.
 If you’re served, you’re out, but woo-hoo, you some extra dough and a year to get out!